syncfusion-content/ej2-angular-docs/ej2-angular/grid/clipboard.md

 ## AutoFill

-The AutoFill feature in the Syncfusion<sup style="font-size:70%">&reg;</sup> Angular Grid copies values from a selected cell range into target cells by dragging the AutoFill handle.
+The AutoFill feature in the Angular Data Grid copies values from a selected cell range into target cells by dragging the AutoFill handle.
 This provides a fast method for populating repetitive or sequential data.

 **AutoFill to copy data:**